 Special Diet Notes: Fresh Cherry Crisp

-- Using a slotted spoon, transfer the cherries to a 9x13-inch baking dish.
+- Transfer the cherries to an 8x8-inch baking dish.

 - In a medium bowl, whisk together the flour and remaining ⅓ cup sugar.
 Add the butter alternative, and whisk or cut in with a pastry blender or fork until coarse crumbs form.

 - Bake the crisp for about 35 minutes, or until the fruit is tender and the crumble topping is just beginning to turn golden.